GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The general tendency is to over-design the second system, using all the ideas and frills that were cautiously sidetracked on the first one.
+> ### Reliable computations are obtainable from buggy programs, which after all, are the only kind of programs there are.
 >
-> ~ *Fred Brooks*
+> ~ *Daniel T. Barry*

 ---
 ## 🏎 Quick Facts